Embedded analytics are coming to the rescue of increasingly overstretched compliance departments

 "Compliance teams are facing an increasing number of regulations, and an increasing number of roles they have to fill.
 They can't just keep getting bigger, so they have to be more efficient."
-So offers Tim Ward, Star's Director Of Product Strategy And Marketing, and one of the key people behind Star's own push to develop and deploy dashboard analytics."
+So offers Ryan Sheridan, Star's Executive Director Of Product, and one of the key people behind Star's own push to develop and deploy dashboard analytics."
 A team of ten compliance officers having to do everything for a firm of 50,000-plus people is unrealistic.
 With dashboard analytics, the idea is to identify the tasks that can be pushed down to supervisors and give them the data they need to conduct oversight of their direct reports.
 If supervisors can take more of an active role, it reduces the compliance workload on the compliance team itself."

 While some of this data being pushed to the first line of defense via dashboards may have always been available somewhere in your compliance platform, it's probably been difficult to get at, requiring a lot of manual effort and manipulation to get it to where it's useful from a compliance-monitoring perspective.
 You're pulling the data out of the system manually.
 Doing a lot of manipulation in Excel.
 You've figured out some clever tactical solutions, to get it usable and consumable, but it's still a big lift.
 And because of the time and lift this endeavor takes, it's probably being done too infrequently and in a piecemeal, incomplete manner—leaving room for risk.
 Dashboards save you hours or even days of collection work, leaving compliance officers and supervisors to focus on the unarguably more important work: data and trend analysis.